ufmg-smite/lean-smt/README.md

 # SMT Lean
-This project is inspired by [SMTCoq](https://smtcoq.github.io/) and aims to provide Lean tactics that discharge goals into SMT solvers.
+This project aims to provide Lean tactics that discharge goals into SMT solvers.
 It is under active development and is currently in a beta phase.
 While it is ready for use, it is important to note that there are still some rough edges and ongoing improvements being made.

 ## Supported Theories
 `lean-smt` currently supports the theories of Uninterpreted Functions and Linear